MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-snapshot-debugging.md

 - AL exceptions

 > [!IMPORTANT]
 > To enable snapshot debugging it is very important that the symbols on the tenant match the symbols on the server.
 This is not automatically detected, and must be manually checked.
 In this release, you can ensure this by copying the specific sandbox and download symbols from that copy.
 Furthermore, any code that snappoints are set in, must have been deployed, otherwise debugging will not work.
+For more information, see the section [Downloading symbols on the snapshot debugger endpoint](devenv-snapshot-debugging.md#downloading-symbols-on-the-snapshot-debugger-endpoint).

 ## Snapshot debugging keyboard shortcuts